 Student Assistant Eligibility

-- Undergraduate students must be currently enrolled at Cal State LA with the primary goal of achieving a degree
+- Currently enrolled at Cal State LA with the goal of achieving a degree

 Student Assistant Hours